Christmas opening times - the essential guide | Ideal Home

 On New Year’s Eve, larger Sainsbury’s will open from 10am-4pm and from 9am-7pm on New Year’s Day.
 Local stores will open from 7am-9pm at New Year’s Eve and from 9am-9pm on New Year’s Day.

-You can check the specific time for your local branch using the Sainsbury’s store finder.
+You can check the specific time for your local branch closer to the time using the Sainsbury’s store finder.

-Asda
+Asda Christmas opening times

-For New Year’s Eve, larger stores will be open from 10am-4pm and smaller supermarkets from 8am-7pm.
-Expect the opening times to be 10am-6pm on New Year’s Day.
+For New Year’s Eve, larger stores will be open from 7am-7pm and smaller supermarkets from 8am-7pm.
+Expect the opening times to be 10am-5pm on New Year’s Day.

 You can check the specific time for your local Asda branch using the online store finder.

-Morrisons
+Morrisons Christmas opening times

-All Morrisons will be closed on Christmas Day and will open from 6am-6pm on Christmas Eve.
-On Boxing Day, the majority of Morrisons will be open from 10am-5pm.
+All Morrisons will be closed on Christmas Day and will open from 5am-6pm on Christmas Eve.
+On Boxing Day, the majority of Morrisons will be open from 9am-6pm.

-On New Year’s Eve, the shops will be open from 7am-7pm and 10am-5pm on New Year’s Day.
+On New Year’s Eve, the shops will be open from 6am-4pm and 9am-6pm on New Year’s Day.

 Use the Morrisons store locator to find out the specific opening times of the petrol stations and local shops.